|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Hot boxes used to transport and maintain tar at a desired temperature do not qualify in this or any other category.

-A public road is one which is maintainable at the public expense.
+A public road is one which is maintained at the public expense.

 HMRC applies the following definitions of agriculture, horticulture and forestry: